Please note that if precautions are not taken and/or if the disease is not diagnosed and treated early, malaria is potentially fatal.

 DOXYCYCLINE on a once daily basis can be taken after meals as a preventative drug.
 Please contact your general practitioner or chemist for the correct dosage according to age and weight.
 Discuss if any of the medications are contraindicated (i.e., in infants, young children, pregnancy, patients with psoriasis, porphyria or epilepsy).

-MALARIA IN PREGNANCY, INFANTS, SMALL CHILDREN AND OTHER SPECIAL CASES:
+MALARIA IN PREGNANCY, INFANTS, SMALL CHILDREN AND OTHER SPECIAL CASES

 Despite the fact that the South African National Department of Health recommends that pregnant women should preferably not visit a malaria area, many pregnant women do visit a malaria area and even live in the Kruger National Park.
 Extra care for preventing mosquito bites should be taken as malaria in pregnancy holds an increase in risk for both mother and child.

 Take Chloroquin syrup weekly and Paludrine tablets daily in dosages according to age and weight - the appropriate dosage can be obtained from your general practitioner or chemist.
 Drug transfer in breast milk is insignificant and infants require full preventative medication.
 It is important to take the medication during and for four weeks after leaving the malaria area.

 The following people should, if possible avoid visiting malaria areas - or take extra care in preventing mosquito bites:

-If you develop influenza-like symptoms, such as body pains, headache and fever, 7 to 20 days after visiting a malaria area, you must have your doctor test you for malaria immediately.
-Ensure a safe and care-free stay in the endemic Malaria area.
+If you develop influenza-like symptoms, such as body pains, headache and fever, 7 to 20 days after visiting a malaria area, you must have your doctor test you for malaria immediately.Please note the above information serves as a guideline only and a visit with your Doctor is advised before travelling to any high risk malaria area.